dumaloocancode/QuizMaster/README.md

-## QuizCraft is an application that helps in Quiz Management for an organization or for personal use.
-An admin can create and manage subjects, chapters and quizzes for chapters, as well as users of their organization.
-The admin can create questions and options for a particular quiz.
-A user is able to see all the subjects, chapters and quizzes.
-The user can attempt any quiz of any chapter of their choice.
+## QuizCraft is a software that helps in Quiz Management for an organization or for personal use.
+This serves as a study tool to prepare well for examinations.
+It offers an interactive and growing environment for users/students to take quizzes and track their progress.
+An administrator manages all the subjects, quizzes and users.

 --> STEPS TO RUN THIS LOCALLY